-The shift in the international security environment to a situation of renewed great power competition raises a question for U.S., Canadian, and Nordic policymakers regarding the mix of cooperation and competition to pursue (or expect to experience) with Russia in the Arctic.
+The renewal of great power competition raises a question for U.S., Canadian, and Nordic policymakers regarding the mix of cooperation and competition to pursue (or expect to experience) with Russia in the Arctic.
 In considering this question, geographic points that can be noted include the following:

-• Russia, according to one assessment, "has at least half of the Arctic in terms of area, coastline, population and probably mineral wealth."266 Russia has numerous cities and towns in its Arctic, uses its coastal Arctic waters as a maritime highway for supporting its Arctic communities, is promoting the Northern Sea Route that runs along Russia's Arctic coast for use by others, and is keen to capitalize on natural resource development in the region, both onshore and offshore.
-In this sense, of all the Arctic states, Russia might have the most at stake in the Arctic in absolute terms.267
+- Russia, according to one assessment, "has at least half of the Arctic in terms of area, coastline, population and probably mineral wealth."
+Russia has numerous cities and towns in its Arctic, uses its coastal Arctic waters as a maritime highway for supporting its Arctic communities, is promoting the Northern Sea Route that runs along Russia's Arctic coast for use by others, and is keen to capitalize on natural resource development in the region, both onshore and offshore.
+In this sense, of all the Arctic states, Russia might have the most at stake in the Arctic in absolute terms.
+102 - Arctic ice is diminishing more rapidly or fully on the Russian side of the Arctic than it is on the Canadian side.
+Consequently, the Northern Sea Route along Russia's coast is opening up more quickly for trans-Arctic shipping than is the Northwest Passage through the Canadian archipelago.